spence-s/simple-pug-loader/README.md

 ### Embedded resources

-Try to use `require` for all your embedded resources, to process them with webpack.
+For clarity you should try to use `require` for all your raw includes and embedded resources.

 ```pug
 div
   img(src=require("./my/image.png"))
 ```

-Remember, you need to configure loaders for these file types too.
-You might be interested in the [file loader][file-loader].

-If a non-pug resource is included with `include resource.whatever`, `simple-pug-loader` will load it as a raw string automatically.
+If a non-pug resource is included with `include resource.whatever`, `simple-pug-loader` will change it to a require call under the hood automatically.

 ## Contributors